9cookies/wiremock-extensions/request-time-matcher.md

 This comes in handy to simulate e.g. short down times / outages of services during load tests.

-Imagine a JSON mapping that service a callback URL which only ever returns 204
+Imagine a JSON mapping that serves a callback URL which only ever returns 204

 ```java
 stubFor(post(urlEqualTo("3rd/party/url")).willReturn(aResponse().withStatus(204);